First Line Therapy™ and Weightloss

 - And many others

 This program is based on evidence based methods of promoting a healthy body composition while maintaining muscle mass.
 All First Line Therapy plans include a First Line Therapy support manual, clinical nutrition, menu planning, exercise programs, stress counselling/treatment and bioelectric impedance analysis (BIA) testing.
 A BIA test provides information on your body composition including fat mass, lean body mass, cellular hydration, phase angle, basal metabolic rate and BMI.
 Our doctors then provide you with an individualized program to address your unique needs.
-We also offer dietary supplementation, acupuncture, IM B vitamin injections and botanical medicines to assist you with your progress.
+We also offer dietary supplementation, acupuncture, and botanical medicines to assist you with your progress if needed.
 Contact the clinic today to enroll in one of these plans to not only help you achieve better health now but to maintain good health for a lifetime.

 Bio Impedance Anaylysis (BIA) or Body Composition Test Preparation